Hawaiideveloper/Infastructure-as-Code-Sample_Env/Getting_Started_AWS_Keys.md

  - [ ] Use this [link](https://aws.amazon.com/console/) to quickly find it and setup an account
  - [x] Use this if you already have an AWS account [link to login](https://signin.aws.amazon.com/signin?redirect_uri=https%3A%2F%2Fconsole.aws.amazon.com%2Fconsole%2Fhome%3Fstate%3DhashArgs%2523%26isauthcode%3Dtrue&client_id=arn%3Aaws%3Aiam%3A%3A015428540659%3Auser%2Fhomepage&forceMobileApp=0&code_challenge=dlhxv7rVnZ0x4unaEqcagTwHiG4e80jbd2ij_UMuq-0&code_challenge_method=SHA-256)

+### Step 3: Go to the Security, Identity, & Compliance Section and select IAM
+### Step 4: Look on the left under Access Management and search for Users

 ## Recommendation #1